amckinney/backend-dev/docs/05-lesson.md

 between systems, and are built to mirror the [Unix philosophy][7].
 In short, the *Unix philosophy* optimizes for small, modular programs that can be composed together via I/O redirection.
-A few of the important rules paraphrased from this philosophy include using composiiton, avoiding unnecessary output, and writing readable programs.
+A few of the important rules paraphrased from this philosophy include using composition, avoiding unnecessary output, and writing readable programs.

 Recall from [The shell](./01-lesson.md) that command line programs are built so